Download a PDF version of the UNC-CH Employee Forum Bylaws here.

 4. Change in Delegate Information

-Any change in Delegate information (Campus Box #, home phone, job title, department or email address) shall be reported immediately to the Employee Forum Administrative Assistant via telephone number 919-962-3779 or via email at email@example.com.
+Any change in Delegate information must be reported immediately to the Employee Forum Administrative Assistant.

 All Staff Assembly Delegates will observe the following policies in their actions before the Staff Assembly:

-a.
-Staff Assembly Delegates shall represent the majority will of the Employee Forum.
-Staff Assembly Delegates shall view themselves as representatives of Employee Forum positions in all formal matters.
+- Staff Assembly Delegates must represent the will of the Employee Forum.
+Staff Assembly Delegates must view themselves as representatives of Employee Forum positions in all formal matters.

-b.
-Staff Assembly Delegates shall report to the Employee Forum in the same manner as Employee Forum Committees.
-A written report shall be presented to the Employee Forum Executive Committee should such an Executive Committee meeting occur before the full Employee Forum meeting.
+- Staff Assembly Delegates must report to the Employee Forum in the same manner as Employee Forum Committees.
+A written report must be presented to the Employee Forum Executive Committee should such an Executive Committee meeting occur before the full Employee Forum meeting.

-c.
-Staff Assembly Delegates shall report all proceedings completely and accurately so that Delegates remain informed on all matters before the Staff Assembly.
+- Staff Assembly Delegates must report all proceedings accurately so that Employee Forum Delegates remain informed on all matters before the Staff Assembly.

-d.
-If the Employee Forum has taken a position by vote, motion or resolution on a matter before the Staff Assembly, Staff Assembly Delegates shall vote in the same manner before the Staff Assembly.
+- If the Employee Forum has taken a position by vote, motion or resolution on a matter before the Staff Assembly, Staff Assembly Delegates must vote in the same manner before the Staff Assembly.

-e.
-If the Employee Forum has not taken a position by vote, motion or resolution on a matter before the Staff Assembly, Staff Assembly Delegates may vote on the matter as they see fit.
-Staff Assembly Delegates must report accurately and honestly to the Employee Forum, all positions taken and votes made before the Staff Assembly.
+- If the Employee Forum has not taken a position by vote, motion, or resolution on a matter before the Staff Assembly, Staff Assembly Delegates may vote on the matter as they see fit.
+Staff Assembly Delegates must report accurately to the Employee Forum all positions taken and votes made before the Staff Assembly.